-Orange flared in the gloom as the man lifted the lid on an oil drum and sparks danced in the night.
+Flames jumped high in the gloom as the man lifted the lid on an oil drum.

 ‘Stay a while; listen to a story.
 The fires hot, it’s got to be better then going and meeting them up ahead, don’t you think?
 They won’t wait forever it’s too cold for that.’

 Nicu considered his options.
 It wouldn’t hurt to listen.

 As Nicu got closer he could see the man more clearly, although he soon wished he couldn’t.
 He was a good example of what the streets did to their tenants.
 It looked like battery acid had been eating at his skin.